balena-io-experimental/balena-migrate/README.md

 * **migdb-migrate** is the worker script that copies the migrate configuration to devices and executes the migrate script on the device.
 This script is meant to run continuously while migrating devices.
 It can be started in multiple instances to migrate devices in parallel.
-* **migdb-check-done** is the worker script that checks migrated devices to see if they com online in the balena system.
+* **migdb-check-done** is the worker script that checks migrated devices to see if they come online in the balena backend.
 This script is meant to run continuously while migrating devices.
 It can be started in multiple instances to migrate devices in parallel.

-The scripts use a prepared migrate config and apply it to an number of devices.
-A directory structure is used to submit devices for migration and track the state of the process.
+The scripts use a migrate config that you provide and apply it to an number of devices.
+A directory structure is used to submit devices for migration and track the state of the migration process.
 The scripts will pre register a device in the balena dashboard for every unit file submitted and then attempt to migrate the unit.
 The balena cli is used to register devices and track the progress.
 The balena cli has to be installed and logged in on the computer that runs the migdb scripts.

 The migrated devices will come up in balena with the device uuid that was created during pre registration.
 This way the success of every migration can be tracked end to end.

-The **migdb-migrate** script attempts to connect to the device by ssh and use that connection to transmit the migratecfg (migration environment).
-When the environment has been transmitted successfully and the migdb-migrate will call **balena-migrate** on the device to start the actual migration.
+The **migdb-migrate** script attempts to connect to the device using ssh.
+The ssh connection is then used to transmit the migratecfg (migration environment).
+When the environment has been transmitted successfully the migdb-migrate script will register the device, generate and transmit a config.json file and will then call **balena-migrate** on the device to start the actual migration.

 Options and parameters given in **migdb-add-unit** are mostly unit specific.
-They will be written to the unit file and will override any parameters given in **migdb-migrate**.
+They will be written to the unit file and will override any parameters given to **migdb-migrate** on the command line or in environment variables.
 The (unit specific) information necessary to create a ssh connection needs to be provided when creating a unit file.
 Example: